 If your answer to these questions is “yes” – then we invite you to apply for a GAIA Grant by completing the appropriate Expression-of-Interest form.

 Just download the appropriate one-page on-line Expression-of-Interest (EOI).
-Answer the questions asked using your word processing program; Then, submit your completed EOI by email before the May 30th deadline for our Spring 2023 grant cycle.
+Answer the questions asked using your word processing program; Then, submit your completed EOI by email before the deadline for our Fall 2023 grant cycle.

 The Goal of Idea-Grants is to discover and support credible projects to help address the global population crisis.